amirci/smartview-blog/_posts/2015-07-09-beta-is-dead-long-live-smartview.markdown

 {% img /images/beta_is_over/how_to_archive.png %}

-There you can check the _Archive_ box and voila!
+There you can check the _Archive_ box and voilà!

 {% img /images/beta_is_over/archived_projects.png %}